-Numerical Solution of Differential Equations I Why?
+Numerical Solution of Partial Differential Equations Why?

-Endre Süli

-Mathematical Institute University of Oxford 2020 Lecture 0 Numerical solution of differential equations is a rich and active field of modern applied mathematics.
-Numerical solution of differential equations is a rich and active field of modern applied mathematics.
+Endre Süli Mathematical Institute University of Oxford 2024 Lecture 0 Numerical solution of differential equations is a rich and active field of modern applied mathematics.
 The growth of the subject is stimulated by ever-increasing demands from the natural sciences, engineering and economics to provide accurate and reliable approximations to mathematical models involving ODEs & PDEs whose exact solutions are either too complicated to determine in closed form or are not known to exist.

-Evolution of crack-fields Numerical approximation of the Francfort-Marigo model of brittle fracture.
-Evolution of the computational grids Numerical approximation of the Francfort-Marigo model of brittle fracture.
 The foundations of the theory of differential equations were laid by Leibniz, the Bernoulli brothers, and others from the 1680s, not long after Newton introduced his 'fluxional equations' in the 1670s.